pu2clr/SI4735/extras/schematic/README.md

 ## SI473X and external active crystal oscillator or signal generator

-You can use a signal generator or a active crystal oscillator instead the passive 32768kHz passive crystal with Si473X devices.
+You can use a signal generator or a active crystal oscillator instead the passive 32768kHz  crystal with Si473X devices.
 This setup can be useful to improve the receiver performance or deal with digital audio output.
 The schematic below shows this setup.

 ![SI473X and external active crystal oscillator or signal generator](../images/schematic_basic_active_crystal_osc.png)